In July, 2018, the Federal Government approved the first device for testing drivers’ saliva for the presence of drugs.

 Unlike an alcohol-screen device, the science behind a drug-screening device is much less established.
 There will be many challenges to the reliability of the mobile device and oral fluid testing.

-If you have been charged with drug-impaired driving, contact Lockyer Campbell Posner for assistance.
+If you have been charged with drug-impaired driving, contact Lockyer Posner Craig for assistance.

 Driving under the influence of alcohol or drugs can result in serious consequences, regardless of whether someone receives the penalty of a fine or imprisonment in jail.